madhuakula/kubernetes-goat/guide/src/scenarios/scenario-7.md

 ## Scenario Information

-Container registry is the place where all the container images gets pushed.
-Most of the time each organization have their own private registry.
+A container registry is a place where all the container images get pushed.
+Most of the time each organization has its own private registry.
 Also sometimes it ends up misconfigured, public/open.
-On the other hand, developers assumes that it's internal private registry only and end up storing all the sensitive information inside the container images.
+On the other hand, developers assume that their internal private registry only and end up storing all the sensitive information inside the container images.
 Let's see what we can find here.

 * To get started with the scenario, navigate to [http://127.0.0.1:1235](http://127.0.0.1:1235)